kotlingang/kds/README.md

 There are both blocking and asynchronous implementations (except JS-browser where there is only blocking implementation due to using `localStorage` instead of files).

-Library may be fully customized since you can implement your own [DataManager](core/src/commonMain/kotlin/fun/kotlingang/kds/data_manager)
+Library is fully customizable, I will add the tutorial later

 ## Implementation
 > When targeting JS, only IR is supported